-On Saturday, the Badminton Association of Malaysia (BAM) council chaired by Tengku Tan Sri Mahaleel Tengku Ariff decided to serve the duo an ultimatum.
+On Saturday, discount the Badminton Association of Malaysia (BAM) council chaired by Tengku Tan Sri Mahaleel Tengku Ariff decided to serve the duo an ultimatum.
 They have to perform at the back-to-back Denmark and French Opens or else they will be split up.

 The world No. 5 pair are participating in the Denmark Open from Oct 15-20 and the French Open from Oct 22-27.